 This can help to reduce lost ad dollars and ensure that your ads are reaching your intended audience.

 The negative keywords tool can be found in the search terms report.
 Go through the search terms report and pinpoint any keywords or keyword phrases that are coming up that you do not wish to pay for.
-These are usually keywords that aren’t serving your intended goals, which is best determined by you.
+These are usually keywords that aren’t serving your intended goals, which are best determined by you.

 Your audience is better targeted when these search terms are removed.
 It allows you to better focus on what you set out to do.